List of Campus Clubs:

 Red Cross Club

 COC Red Cross Club assists the local red cross chapter in educating and developing the community.
+The mission of The American Red Cross is to prevent and alleviate human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.

 For More Information Email: firstname.lastname@example.org